Important Notice Regarding Coronavirus (COVID-19)

 Medically Assisted Treatment

-During your treatment, you’ll become part of a dynamic family of physicians, treatment specialists and recovering patients, but that camaraderie doesn’t end when you leave the IAFF Center of Excellence®.
-Our alumni aftercare program keeps you in contact with counselors and therapists for 18 months after treatment.
-Staying connected with others who understand your struggle can be a strategic aspect of continuous recovery.
+During your treatment, you’ll become part of a dynamic recovery family, but that camaraderie doesn’t end when you leave the IAFF Center of Excellence.
+Our alumni aftercare program keeps you in contact with an IAFF Center of Excellence research assistant for 18 months after treatment.

 Many health insurance plans require that you pay out-of-pocket expenses prior to accessing your healthcare benefits.
 These “patient responsibility” expenses may include deductibles, co-pays, a coinsurance percentage and maximum out-of-pocket expenses.
 Each patient’s individual responsibility varies, depending on a number of factors, including: